openmobilityfoundation/mobility-data-specification/mds.md

 ## Metrics

-All MDS compatable APIs should expose a list of Service Areas over time at the `/service_areas` endpoint.
+All MDS compatible APIs should expose a list of Service Areas over time at the `/service_areas` endpoint.
 The follow fields should be included in the response.

 | Field | Type | Required/Optional | Other |
 | ----- | ---- | ----------------- | ----- |